 #25) Install/Uninstall Testing

-Testing done on full, partial, or upgrade install/uninstall processes on different operating systems under different hardware or software environment is termed so.
+Installation and uninstallation testing is done on full, partial, or upgrade install/uninstall processes on different operating systems under different hardware or software environment.

 #26) Integration Testing

-Testing of all integrated modules to verify the combined functionality after integration is termed so.
+Testing of all integrated modules to verify the combined functionality after integration is termed as Integration Testing.
 Modules are typically code modules, individual applications, client and server applications on a network, etc. This type of testing is especially relevant to client/server and distributed systems.

 #27) Load Testing